 Mountain Pose (Tadasana)

-This pose always seems simple, but it can do tons for your posture, your confidence, and therefore the remainder of your yoga practice if you are doing it right.
+This position may always seem simple, but it can add a ton to your posture, your beliefs, and therefore your remaining yoga practice.

-Muscles worked: Mountain pose works an assortment of muscles in your torso, legs, core, and arms.
-Even the arches of your feet should be engaged here.
+Build Muscles: Mountain position builds muscle in your body, legs, plans, and arms.
+Even the arches of your feet must be engaged here.